MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 - MA created an updated Gantt chart taking the feedback from SSH into account.
 - MA and SSH had their fortnightly meeting.
 - MA downloaded the DPDK framework on to the Morello board, however he could not install DPDK due to the `atomic` library being missing.
-- MA, PT, DCG, DCD, and DCP had their monthly meeting.
+- MA, TS, DCG, DCD, and DCP had their monthly meeting.
 - MA joined DPDK Slack group.
 - MA unsuccessfully attempted to find and install the `atomic` library onto the Morello board.
-- MA talked with PE who worked with DPDK and CHERI on the fixed virtual platform (FVP).
-PE gave a broad overview of some of the problems she encountered when trying to run DPDK.
-PE sent MA links to relevant GitHub repositories with some small changes made to run DPDK on CHERI-enabled architecture, as well as a confluence page about running DPDK.
+- MA talked with EO who worked with DPDK and CHERI on the fixed virtual platform (FVP).
+EO gave a broad overview of some of the problems she encountered when trying to run DPDK.
+EO sent MA links to relevant GitHub repositories with some small changes made to run DPDK on CHERI-enabled architecture, as well as a confluence page about running DPDK.

 To do:
 - MA to follow the newly received documentation and attempt to install the DPDK framework again.